Burt Reynolds: Character actor

 Reynolds was a supporting actor in Frankenstein and Me (1996), Mad Dog Time (1996), The Cherokee Kid (1996), Meet Wally Sparks (1997) with Rodney Dangerfield, and Bean (1997) with Rowan Atkinson.
 He had the lead in Raven (1996), a straight-to-video action movie.
 About this time, he claimed he was depleted financially, having spent $13 million.

-In 1996, Reynolds' agent said "Regarding Burt, there's a split between the executives in town who are under 40 and those who are over 40.
+In 1996, Reynolds's agent said "Regarding Burt, there's a split between the executives in town who are under 40 and those who are over 40.
 The younger executives are more open to Burt because they grew up loving Deliverance.
 But the older executives remember how crazy he was, and they are less receptive."
 He also hosted segments for the Encore Action premium cable network during the late 1990s and 2000s.